 Using the DISC profiles, as an example, here are four primary styles.
 Graphed on this chart, we have the two extremes horizontally – thinking and feeling – plotted vertically against extroversion and introversion.
 Each of the four DISC types is placed in a quadrant.Casual communicators tend to use less formal language, include feelings in the discussion and seem less articulate and direct when speaking.
 Formal communicators, on the other hand, use fewer words, come across as more concrete and always have their i’s dotted and t’s crossed before weighing in.

 Likewise, extroverts and introverts have very different styles.
 Extroverts are the talkers who speak as they process thoughts, while introverts are considered good listeners because they observe more than they verbalize.
 Dominant styles are more results-based and direct while Supportive types are all about relationships and people.
 Inspiring leaders are all about the experience, often making decisions based on emotions and feelings.
-Their opposites, Cautious personalities, are all about the information, and often put off making decisions until they have collected enough data.
+They’re opposites, Cautious personalities, are all about the information, and often put off making decisions until they have collected enough data.